Anastasia Tsigkou

 Associate Professor of Biology, Duke Kunshan University

-Tsigkou has a B.Sc. (hons) in biochemistry from the University of Melbourne, Australia, and a D.Phil from Oxford Brookes University.
-She also has a postgraduate certificate in science from Oxford Brookes.
-Prior to joining DKU, she was a visiting associate professor at the University of Athens Medical School and held a lecturer position at XJTLU's Department of Biological Sciences, teaching biochemistry, biotechnology and cancer biology.
+Prof. Tsigkou holds a B.Sc.
+(Hons) in Biochemistry from the University of Melbourne, Australia, and a D.Phil. from Oxford Brookes University, where she also earned a Postgraduate Certificate in Science.
+Prior to joining Duke Kunshan University, she was a Lecturer in the Department of Biological Sciences at XJTLU, teaching biochemistry, biotechnology, and cancer biology.

 Contact